StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 ```

 ## Installing Nano text editor
-To start SSH into your NanoPi R6S.
+To begin, SSH into your NanoPi R6S.
 If you don't know how to use vi please install the nano text editor with
 ```
 opkg update